LogoLogo

 The S&S 24 is a classic 1960s design, while the Falcon 24 is the modernized version.
 With more displacement than local equivalents, they provide a decent sized interior and easy handling in most conditions.
 Either version is an ideal pocket cruiser for two.cle.

-The following is a comparison of specifications (compared to O'Day and Yankee/Pacific Dolphin 24)
+The following is a comparison of S&S 24/Falcon 24 specifications to the O'Day and Yankee/Pacific Dolphin 24, and estimated number of boats built.

 Specification